Bhishma: Affairs of Kuru Kingdom

-Abduction of the Kashi princesses and battle with Parashurama
+Swayamvara of the Kashi princesses and battle with Parashurama

 When Vichitravirya grew up, Bhishma decided to bring Amba, Ambika and Ambalika—the princesses of Kashi kingdom—and get them married to him.
-Bhishma reached the kingdom and forcefully abducted the princesses, who were choosing their spouse in a Swayamvara (self-choice ceremony where a woman chooses her husband from a group of suitors).
+Bhishma reached the kingdom and fought Shalva, easily defeating him and rightfully won over the princesses, who were choosing their spouse in a Swayamvara (ceremony where a woman chooses her husband from a group of suitors either by holding a competition or a task and the winner marries the princess).
 Shalva, the ruler of Shalwa or Saubala Kingdom and the lover of Amba, attempted to stop Bhishma but failed.
 Upon reaching Hastinapura, Ambika and Ambalika consented to marry Vichitravirya, while Amba told Bhishma about her love for Shalva.
 Learning about her feelings, Bhishma sent Amba to Saubala Kingdom.

 The Udyoga Parva further narrates about Amba as well as the battle between Bhishma and Parashurama.
 When Amba requested Shalva to marry her, he rejected her, claiming that he was already humiliated during the Svayamvara.
 He also told her that he could not accept a woman, who was won by another man.
 A variant suggests that after Amba returned to Hastinapur, Bhishma then asked Vichitravirya to marry her, but he also refused to marry her as she loved another man.
 With no one to accept her, Amba blamed Bhishma for her misery and wanted revenge from him.
 She went to the kings of several kingdom and tried to convince them to slay Bhishma; but none of them agreed.
 After she was advised by some sages, she met Parasurama, Bhishma's teacher and successfully convinced him in giving vow to help her.